Our comprehensive breast screening services are designed to provide you with peace of mind for healthy breasts.

 Breast screening, also known as a mammogram, is designed to help detect changes within your breasts early, usually before there are any signs or symptoms that you may be aware of.
 Early detection of changes within the breast means that if treatment is required, we can support you as soon as possible to give you the best chance of recovery.

 If you are aged 40 or over, do not currently have any symptoms and have not had a breast cancer screening within the last 12 months, you can book a mammogram with no referral needed.

 A supportive team of breast care specialists to provide the advice you need

-Your specialist breast care team are here to guide you through the screening process, will explain everything you should expect and support you throughout the procedure.
+Your specialist breast care team are here to guide you through the breast screening process, will explain everything you should expect and support you throughout the procedure.

 Why should I attend a breast screening (mammogram)?